mdn/content/files/en-us/learn/forms/form_validation/index.md

 - **We want to get the right data, in the right format.** Our applications won't work properly if our users' data is stored in the wrong format, is incorrect, or is omitted altogether.
 - **We want to protect our users' data**.
 Forcing our users to enter secure passwords makes it easier to protect their account information.
 - **We want to protect ourselves**.
-There are many ways that malicious users can misuse unprotected forms to damage the application (see [Website security](/en-US/docs/Learn/Server-side/First_steps/Website_security)).
+There are many ways that malicious users can misuse unprotected forms to damage the application.
+See [Website security](/en-US/docs/Learn/Server-side/First_steps/Website_security).
   {{warning("Never trust data passed to your server from the client.
 Even if your form is validating correctly and preventing malformed input on the client-side, a malicious user can still alter the network request.")}}

 ## Different types of client-side validation